SquareSR/Red-Race-Route-3/README.md

 - **Kakuna**:
 	- HAx2-3 + Tackle x1-2
 - **Caterpie**: [1-5 Potion]
-    - HA x2 (only Tackle turn 2 if hit by 2 SS before 1st HA)
+    - HA x2 (only Tackle turn 2 if hit by 2 stringshot before 1st HA hits)
 - **Metapod**:
-	- HA x2 + Tackle (only HA turn 3 if you were slower than Metapod)
+	- HA x2 + Tackle (only HA turn 3 if you were slower than Metapod & have 9+ HAs left; otherwise Tackle turn 3)

 > 1-5 HP: **Potion** before the next fight